w3c/wpub/README.md

 # Web Publications

 This is the repository of the W3C’s specification on Web Publications, developed by the [Publishing Working Group](https://www.w3.org/publishing/groups/publ-wg/).
+The specification can also be [read properly rendered](https://w3c.github.io/wpub/)

 ## Contributing to the Repository